vigneshshanmugam/lighthouse/readme.md

 Lighthouse can run against a real mobile device.
 You can follow the [Remote Debugging on Android (Legacy Workflow)](https://developer.chrome.com/devtools/docs/remote-debugging-legacy) up through step 3.3, but the TL;DR is install & run adb, enable USB debugging, then port forward 9222 from the device to the machine with Lighthouse.

-Run the cli with --disable-device-emulation=true configuration to disable device emulation.
+Run the cli with --disable-device-emulation configuration to disable device emulation.
 ```sh
 $ adb kill-server